daz4126/Nanny-State/README.md

 A tranformer function is used to update the state.
 Whennever the state changes, the page is re-rendered to reflect these changes.

+# Why Nanny State?

+Nanny State helps you build dynamic web apps that render blazingly quickly with just a few lines of code.
+It has a minuscule code footprint and hardly any boilerplate set up code, so you can get started really quickly.
+All you need to use is plain old JavaScript - there's no new syntax to learn.
+Nanny State uses a functional style
+It helps
+Code is easier to test and more predictable due to all the data being held in one place (the state) and there only being one way to update the state.

 # Examples

 The easiest way to learn how Nanny State works is to try coding some examples.
 All the examples below can be coded on [CodePen](https://codepen.io) by simply entering the code in the 'JS' section.
 Alternatively you could set up a basic HTML file with a linked JS file that contains all the Nanny State code.